OAbouHajar/projectEIH/eih-front-end-webapp/README.md

 pip install python-dotenv
 pip3 install pyrebase
 ```
-This dependencies will be responsable on all the process and the connections between the DataBase and the WebApp.
+This dependency will be responsible on all the process and the connections between the Database and the WebApp.

 ### .env File ###
--- The .env file contain all the environment variables, where all the Tokens, API_Keys, and other type of credentials can be storedas following:
+-- The `.env` file contain all the environment variables, where all the Tokens, API_Keys, and other type of credentials can be stored as following:

 ```javascript
     $ export GOOGLE_API_KEY='GOOGLE-API-KEY-FOR-THE-CREATED-PROJECT-ON-THE-FIREBASE'